sekassel-archive/stp-23-server/docs/REST.md

 <sup>1</sup>: A Trainer is considered to have progressed if they moved to different area from spawn,
 or acquired coins, or have a monster with some experience.

+Trainers that loiter in protected zones are sent to Jail after ${environment.cleanup.loiteringMinutes} minutes.

 ## Cascading Deletes

 The following table shows which delete operations trigger other deletes.